suroline/alexa_netflix/README.md

 > <h4>Alexa wake-up page</h4>

-When user wakes-up Alexa and ask for booking the specific movie ticket, the voice-bar comes out with Alexa's speech script and sample keywords to help user to communicate with Alexa and continue to the next tesk more easily.
+When user wakes-up Alexa and ask for booking the specific movie ticket, the voice-bar comes out with Alexa's speech script and sample keywords to help user to communicate with Alexa and continue to the next task more easily.

 ![home-selected](https://user-images.githubusercontent.com/37642778/49684568-cbb19580-fb18-11e8-9896-9f652da91eff.png)